 In addition to zinc and antioxidants, the American Academy of Ophthalmology recommends a daily supplement with high doses of vitamins C and E, copper, and zeaxanthin.
 This regimen is based on recent findings that suggest these supplements may stop or slow the progression of intermediate dry macular degeneration from advancing to wet macular degeneration, the stage when loss of vision occurs.

 While supplements are the most common treatment for macular degeneration, remember that simply taking a daily vitamin will not prevent or slow the progression of this destructive disease.

 Ophthalmologists also recommend, in addition to daily supplements, eating a diet rich in nutrients that promote healthy eye function and slow the advancement of macular degeneration.
 When choosing fruits and vegetables, choose colorful vegetables, particularly dark leafy greens like spinach and kale.

 Your best defense against developing a degenerative eye disease is to practice preventative measures, so macular degeneration will not be a threat to your eyesight.
 Regular eye exams and tools like the Amsler Grid test can help detect any changes in the retina and macula.
-Our staff of ophthalmologists provide dependable eye care solutions such. as macular degeneration treatments, cataract surgery, dry eye treatments, and LASIK eye surgery.
+Our staff of ophthalmologists provide dependable eye care solutions such as macular degeneration treatments, cataract surgery, dry eye treatments, LASIK eye surgery, and presbyopia treatments.
 Yearly examinations with our team of ophthalmologists will verify that your eyes are healthy and if not, allows for early detection of eye degeneration, so you can utilize the many treatments and supplements for macular degeneration.
 Our team of ophthalmologists offers eye treatment options in areas of Michigan and Ohio such as Ann Arbor, Kalamazoo, Bryan, and Toledo.
 Schedule an appointment online or call us at (877) 852-8463.